 La Bodeguita del Medio claims to have created the mojito.
 Hemingway visited occasionally but was not a regular.
 His granddaughter, Margaux, Nat King Cole and Salvador Allende were some of the famous folk who frequented this bar.
 Tourists often scribble an inscription on the walls as Hemingway is said to have done.

-While the issue of ownership of Finca Vigia remains an issue between the Hemingways and the government, maybe it is not so surprising that Cuba took great care of Hemingway’s property after his death and during the subsequent decades of hostility between Cuba and the US.
+While the ownership of Finca Vigia remains an issue between the Hemingway family and the government, maybe it is not so surprising that Cuba took great care of Hemingway’s property after his death and during the subsequent decades of hostility between Cuba and the US.
 Hemingway had great affection for the Cuban people and culture, and the feelings were mutual.